Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Proofs for Theorems

 Using the martingale central limit theorem, the first and second terms on the right-hand side converges to 0 in probability.
 Similarly, using the law of large numbers, we can show that the third term also converges to 0 in probability.
 Finally, from Assumption~\ref{asm:lambdascaling}, we know that $n^{-1}\lambda^n\to \bar{\lambda}$.
 Hence, choosing $\rho<\epsilon/2(K_f\bar{\lambda}(2+\beta))$ and $N$ large enough the second condition follows.
-Moreover, by examining $\eqref{eq:equicontinuity_measures}$, one can conclude that any limit is continuous. \end{proof}
+Moreover, by examining $\eqref{eq:equicontinuity_measures}$, one can conclude that any limit is continuous.

-\begin{proof}[Proof of Lemma~\ref{lem:integral_equation}] The martingale central limit theorem (c.f. \cite{ptw07}) implies $\sup_{0\leq t\leq T}n^{-1}|S^n(t)-\sum_{k=1}^{N^n}\mu_kt|\toP 0$ and $\sup_{0\leq t\leq T}n^{-1}|A^n(t)-\lambda^nt|\toP 0$ Using the Skorokhod representation theorem~(see, e.g., Theorem 6.7 in~\cite{bil99}), we can assume that these and the subsequence in the statement of the lemma converge almost surely.
-Also, as mentioned in the proof of Lemma~\ref{lem:tightness_allocations}, for any $f\in C_{\RR_+}[0,T]$, the limit $\langle f, \bar{\psi}_t\rangle$ is continuous and hence, the convergence holds in the supremum norm as well as the Skorokhod $d_S$ metric.
+Now, we are ready to prove that any convergent subsequence should satisfy the provided integral equations.
+The martingale central limit theorem (c.f., \cite{ptw07}) implies $n^{-1}|S^n(t)-\sum_{k=1}^{N^n_\alpha}\mu_kt|_T^*\toP 0$ and $n^{-1}|A^n(t)-\lambda^nt|_T^*\toP 0$.
+Using the Skorokhod representation theorem~(see, e.g., Theorem 6.7 in~\cite{bil99}), we can assume that these and the subsequence in the statement of the lemma converge almost surely.
+Also, as mentioned in the proof of tightness, for any $f\in C_{\RR_+}[0,T]$, the limit $\langle f, \bar{\psi}_t\rangle$ is continuous and hence, the convergence holds in the supremum norm as well as the Skorokhod $d_S$ metric.
 We define the processes

 where 0/0 is assumed to be 0.
 It is easy to see that both $M_1^n$ and $M_2^n$ are $\cF_t$ martingales.
-After some algebraic manipulations, equation \eqref{eq:idle_balance} becomes
+After some algebraic manipulations, Equation \eqref{eq:idle_balance} becomes

 Since $f\in C_{[\mu_{\min},\mu_{\max}]}^b[0,\infty)$, we assume that $f(\mu)\leq K_f$ for all $\mu\in [\mu_{\min},\mu_{\max}]$.
 By our assumption, we know that $\sup_{0\leq t\leq T}|\langle f, \bar{\psi}^{n_k}_t\rangle- \langle f, \bar{\psi}_t\rangle|\to 0$ almost surely, along the subsequence $\{\bar{\psi}_t^{n_k}\}_{k=1}^\infty$.
 The martingales $M_1^n(t)$ and $M_2^n(t)$ can be written as